sperry304/sfpa_ratings/05_info_faq.md

     is noisy at first.
 Within three games, more weight starts to be placed on actual match results than on the initial rating peg.

-How many games are needed to indicate that a rating is trustworthy?
+How many games are needed to indicate that a rating is reliable?

   - This is not a simple question.
 We are in the process of generating confidence intervals (or, more accurately, Bayesian credible